 Thinking strategically about how to stretch a limited budget, Do It Better focused on creating a strong brand identity, design assets, and social content that The WasteShed could use to promote the project for years to come.

-We structured the Teachers Resource Project as a crowd-funded campaign that uses public donations to help Chicago teachers’ get materials for their students.
-Through crowd-funding, the project can be self-sufficient after initial funding is depleted.
+We designed the Teachers Resource Project to be a crowd-funded campaign that uses public donations to fund Chicago teachers’ materials access.
+Through crowd-funding, the project can sustain itself after initial grant funding has been depleted.

 A launch party for teachers at The WasteShed helped to cultivate community, grow our email list, and generate visual content for a project content library.

 Do It Better worked with Chicago illustrator Anna Jo Beck to create the Teachers Resource Project logo, color palette, style guide, and custom illustrations.
 We also collaborated with photographer Nathan Keay on photographs for promotional collateral.
-These assets were then embellished by Do It Better to create a unique and recognizable brand identity for the Teachers Resource Project.
+These assets were designed by Do It Better to create a unique and recognizable brand identity.

 Do It Better brought on a public relations pro to spread the word while we promoted the launch to teachers via email.
 By project end, over 200 teachers were signed up for the Teachers Resource Project email list.

-Using digital storytelling, we brought teachers’ and students’ experiences to life, engaging potential donors through an emotional appeal.
-Do It Better established a social presence for the project on Facebook and Instagram, drafted and scheduled posts, and created a posting guide for WasteShed staff to seamlessly continue this process in the future.
+We brought teachers’ and students’ experiences to life through digital storytelling.
+Do It Better established a social presence for the project on Facebook and Instagram, drafted and scheduled posts, and created a posting guide for WasteShed staff to seamlessly continue project promotion.

 “I teach to help my students see in themselves what I know to be true: their worth is invaluable, their potential is boundless and they are loved unconditionally by at least one adult in their lives.”